Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives

-The next lemma is of key importance. \begin{lemma} When \textsc{Trial-and-Error}$(F)$ is performed in the $\Delta$-phase, $err_F(\hat f)\le 2(2n+m+4)m\Delta$ holds. \end{lemma} Before proving the lemma, we show how it provides the strongly polynomial bound. \begin{theorem} The enhanced algorithm terminates in at most $O((n+m_N)\log m)$ scaling phases. \end{theorem} \begin{proof} The set of revealed arcs can be extended at most $m_N+n-1$ times, since there can be at most $(n-1)$ linear arcs because of the linear acyclic property.
-We shall show that after any $\Delta$-phase, a new arc is revealed within $2\lceil\log_2 T\rceil$ phases, for $T=8(2n+m+4)m$.
+\begin{lemma} When \textsc{Trial-and-Error}$(F)$ is performed in the $\Delta$-phase, $err_F(\hat f)\le 6(m+1)^2\Delta$ holds. \end{lemma} This lemma is of key importance.
+Before proving it, we show how it provides the strongly polynomial bound.
+The main idea is the following: in \textsc{Trial-and-Error}$(F)$, we replace $f$ by $\hat f$ and $\Delta$ by a new value instead of $\Delta/2$ in case $err_F(\hat f)<\Delta/2$; otherwise, we ignore $\hat f$ and proceed to the next phase as usual.
+Whereas $err_F(\hat f)\ge \Delta/2$ is possible, the lemma gives an upper bound in terms of $\Delta$.
+Note also that the output of the subroutine \textsc{Trial-and-Error}$(F)$ depends only on the revealed arc set $F$.
+Consequently, if we had $err_F(\hat f)\ge \Delta/2$, then by the time the scaling factor reduces to a smaller value $\Delta'$ such that $6(m+1)^2\Delta'<\Delta/2$, the set $F$ must have been extended. \begin{theorem} The enhanced algorithm terminates in at most $O((n+m_N)\log m)$ scaling phases. \end{theorem} \begin{proof} The set of revealed arcs can be extended at most $m_N+n-1$ times, since there can be at most $(n-1)$ linear arcs because of the linear acyclic property.
+We shall show that after any $\Delta$-phase, a new arc is revealed within $2\lceil\log_2 T\rceil$ phases, for $T=24(m+1)^2$.